EddyTheCo/Esterv.Crypto.Vault/README.md

 target_link_libraries(<target> <PRIVATE|PUBLIC|INTERFACE> QtVault::vault)
 ```
-If want to use the QML module also add
+If you want to use the QML module also add
 ```
 $<$<STREQUAL:$<TARGET_PROPERTY:QtVault::vault,TYPE>,STATIC_LIBRARY>:QtVault::vaultplugin>
 ```